-To: Subject: Riverview Gardens School District 1370 Northumberland Drive St. Louis, MO 63137-1413 Directory Information Opt-Out Notice
+To: Riverview Gardens School District 1370 Northumberland Drive

+Subject: St. Louis, MO 63137-1413 Directory Information Opt-Out Notice

-certain informa Eligible Studen information to at, pursuant to FERPA, the Riverview Gardens School District may disclose Direction about a student that is generally not considered harmful or an invasion of present, except as required by law.
-If the parent or Eligible Student does not be designated as Directory Information that can be disclosed without the parent lname of the student(s) and the Directory Information that cannot be disclosed about the orivacy, without the parent's or t want any of the above 's or Eligible Student's consent, the student(s) without written
+certain informa Eligible Studer information to nat, pursuant to FERPA, the Riverview Gardens School District may disclose I ation about a student that is generally not considered harmful or an invasion on t's consent, except as required by law.
+If the parent or Eligible Student does be designated as Directory Information that can be disclosed without the pare till name of the student(s) and the Directory Information that cannot be disclosed about f privacy, without the parent's or not want any of the above ent's or Eligible Student's consent,

-a completed form with "A!! information" means that the student's portrait wi!!
-NO mpleting this form, send back to child's/children's school(s) T be included in the
+f a completed form with "All information" means that the student's portrait will I ompleting this form, send back to child's children's school(s) NOT be included in the

-Parent/Guard ian printed name:
+Parent/Guard lian printed name:

-Parent/Guardi an Signature: Date:
+Parent/Guard ian Signature: Date:

 OR

-Eligible Stude entprinted name:
+Eligible Stud ent printed name:

-Eligible Stude nt Signature: Date:
+Eligible Stude ent Signature: Date:

-Eligible Student Date of Birth:
+Eligible Studen nt Date of Birth: